electron-react-boilerplate/electron-react-boilerplate/README.md

 $ npm run dev
 ```

-Run these two commands __simultaneously__ in different console tabs:
+Alternatively, you can run the renderer and main processes separately.
+This way, you can restart one process without waiting for the other.
+Run these two commands **simultaneously** in different console tabs:

 ```bash
 $ npm run start-renderer-dev